List of compositions by Muthuswami Dikshitar

 Muthuswami Dikshitar composed many kritis in groups.
 The following lists describe those groups and compositions that belong to each group.

 Maha Ganapati Krithis

-Deekshitar composed 26 songs in temples of Lord Ganesha in around Tiruvarur.
+There are 27 Dikshitar kritis on Ganapathi in and around Thiruvarur, out of which 16 kritis are the shodasha kritis, as the name suggests.
+The shodasha (16) forms of Ganapathi are Bala, Taruna, Bhakti, Veera, Shakti, Dwija, Siddhi, Uchishta, Vighna, Kshipra, Heramba, Lakshmi, Maha, Vijaya, Nritta and Urdhava.
+Other forms of Ganapathi, Dikshitar mentions are Rakta, Sweta, Ekadanta, Lambodara and Dhundi.

 Guruguha (Subramanya) Krithis

 Guruguha Vibhakti Krithis

-These are the Guruguha Vibhakti Kritis.
+These are the Guruguha Vibhakti Kritis composed in Tiruttani Kshetra.